-• Hours spent by volunteer members driving to projects where they are volunteering - Your volunteer member's time also begins the minute they step out of their home or office to travel to an event at which they will be actively volunteering.
+- Hours spent by volunteer members driving to projects where they are volunteering Your volunteer member's time also begins the minute they step out of their home or office to travel to an event at which they will be actively volunteering.
 You will not know exactly how far each volunteer has driven, but by speaking with the volunteers you can get a general sense of where most of them live and how far away that is from the project or event site.
-Using that knowledge, you can create a strong estimate of the total number of hours driving time.

-Example: At a chapter youth fishing day you have 15 volunteer members agree to serve as casting instructors.
+Using that knowledge, you can create a strong estimate of the total number of hours driving time. - Example: At a chapter youth fishing day you have 15 volunteer members agree to serve as casting instructors.
 You know that five of them live in a town that is 45 minutes away and that five of them live in a town that is 15 minutes away.
 It is ok to average this and assume that all 15 volunteers live approximately 30 minutes away.
 Doing the math, then, you would multiply 15 volunteers by one hour total time to and from the event to get a total of 15 volunteer hours to place in the "Youth Engagement & Outreach" category.

 This document provides guidance on how to count your chapter or council's volunteer hours.
-If you have specific questions about reporting your volunteer hours, using the Project Finder Reporting Tool form or other issues related to volunteer leadership, please contact Rob Shane, Volunteer Operations Coordinator at rshane@tu.org, Kyle Smith, Membership Engagement Manager of Volunteer Operations at ksmith@tu.org, or Jeff Yates, Director of Volunteer Operations at jyates@tu.org.
+If you have specific questions about reporting your volunteer hours, using the Annual Financial Report form or other issues related to volunteer leadership, please contact Jeff Yates, Director of Volunteer Operations at jugates@tu.org.